thecodrr/docgen/docs/features/checks.md

 ### Limitations

-* Only interal links within a Doctave project are checked
+- Only interal links within a Docgen project are checked
-* Anchor tags are not verified
+- Anchor tags are not verified